hiftikha/my-cal/README.md

 4. Memoize the time slots so that we're not recomputing them for the same date range
 5. Build custom components for code quality and code readability
 6. Reuse `TimeDisplay` component to render both the date and the time appropriately depending on the type of `DisplayType` enum
 7. Utilize `utils` for any repetitive type and object mappings and transformations
+8. Use pop-up display to garner metadata for the meeting to be booked

 ## Available Scripts